In 1998, I began creating Monthmatics. I originally called it Spiraling Moon.

 These sample results suggested that the women who had participated in my study began to either experience or perceive the fertility cycle as much more than a physiological event.
 It had clearly became spiritual.
 They all transformed their experience and discovered their own unique femcentric perspective.

-In the years that followed, I taught my Spiraling Moon course privately and in small weekly group workshops to several hundreds of women in the San Francisco Bay Area.
+In the years that followed, I taught Spiraling Moon privately and in small weekly group workshops to hundreds of women in the San Francisco Bay Area.
 I also guest lectured at Mills College.

 My intention was to affirm menstrual blood as woman's reminder of her feminine renewal process.
-I presented my menstrual blood as "the medium is the message," and to this day, the medium's universal message reveals how ingrained the menstrual taboo is, and persists.
-Yet, my deeper psychological motivation hidden behind the Menstrala series of 88 paintings, has yet to be discovered.
-Thanks to audiences worldwide greeting and repeling the artworks, society's perception of menstrual blood remains unconcealable.
+"The medium is the message," and the universal message received by these paintings reveals how deeply ingrained the menstrual taboo is and still persists.
+But today, the Menstrala art movement keeps the red river visibly flowing through cyclic evolution.

-~ Vanessa Tiegs, M.A., Creator of Menstrala, Mind & Menstrala, and Monthmatics
+Creator of Menstrala, Mind & Menstrala, and Monthmatics Advisor